 All bomb threats should be taken seriously and reported to 911, property management, and floor warden.
 Never touch a suspicious object.
-In situations of a credible bomb threat avoid using radios, cell phones, and other mobile devices or transmitters in vicinity of the suspicious object.

-- Keep a bomb threat checklist (see below) near phone in reception areas. - Be familiar with caller ID procedures denoting number of caller. - If a bomb threat is received by telephone write down all details signal a coworker to call 911. - Do not hang up keeping the caller on the line as long as possible. - Seek additional information such as bomb's location, type and appearance, responsible party, and time of detonation. - Note caller's age, gender, accent, and background noises. - Note caller's demeanor (agitated, calm, etc.) - Notify the floor warden and property management. - If any suspicious object is found, do not touch it.
-Notify authorities. - Clear and secure the area by cordoning off the affected area. - The decision for each property to evacuate or to remain in the building will be made by property management, often based upon the recommendations of local authorities.
+- Keep a bomb threat checklist (see below) near phone in reception areas. - o Be familiar with caller ID procedures denoting number of caller. - If a bomb threat is received by telephone write down all details and signal a co-worker to call 911. - Do not hang up-keep the caller on the line as long as possible. - Seek additional information such as bomb's location, type and appearance, responsible party, and time of detonation, but do not agitate caller in process. - Note caller's age, gender, accent, and background noises. - Note caller's demeanor (agitated, calm, etc.) - Notify the floor warden and property management. - If any suspicious object is found, do not touch it, and notify authorities. - Clear and secure the area by cordoning off the affected area. - The decision to evacuate or to remain in the building will be made by property management, often based upon the recommendations of local authorities.
+However, tenants may decide to evacuate their space if they deem necessary.